4

 – Stephie

-Oct 31, 2015 at 17:14
+Commented Oct 31, 2015 at 17:14

 • Hi, Alisha, and welcome.
 Are you asking how to keep your daughter's expectations real, or asking if you should keep her dad out of her life?
 Are you asking if you have a right to move on and let your daughter have a relationship with a more stable father figure?
 One question is better than two (or more.)
 Again, welcome.
-Oct 31, 2015 at 21:22
+Commented Oct 31, 2015 at 21:22

 • I'm asking multiple questions in one I guess.
 Basically I described how it is and how I've handled it.I really just don't know if I'm handling the situation right.
 I would like feedback on how anyone in my shoes would handle he father's behavior and how to help my daughter handle it as well.
-I feel like I'm not doing enough and I'm doing something wrong Nov 1, 2015 at 1:34
+I feel like I'm not doing enough and I'm doing something wrong Commented Nov 1, 2015 at 1:34

 • 1

 It's a difficult situation, but not unfamiliar to anyone here.
 But not having a clear question to focus on makes the question unclear what you're asking, which makes it also off topic.
 Asking a vague question will get you an answer that may not address your concerns adequately.
-Nov 1, 2015 at 2:10
+Commented Nov 1, 2015 at 2:10

 2 Answers 2